top of page

-Volunteers for Wildlife's Wildlife Rehabilitation Interns help to provide care to over two thousand injured, orphaned and sick patients at our hospital each year.
+Wildlife Center of Long Island Rehabilitation Interns help to provide care to over two thousand injured, orphaned and sick patients at our hospital each year.
 In exchange, interns receive professional training, experience and an extensive introduction to the field of wildlife rehabilitation.

 Our interns work 40 hours per week in four 10-hour shifts.
 Interns begin their day at 8 AM and end at 6 PM.
 All interns work four days per week and will have a set schedule for the internship.
 Mandatory training is held on the first weekend of the internship and will allow interns to learn and practice skills before starting on their regular schedules.
 Additional training is held throughout the internship with all intern training sessions every Wednesday afternoon.